PapaJohn42/Design-of-resonant-cavity-thin-film-structures-with-complex-active-layers/README.md

 - [X] TMM Absorbtion plotter for complex active region
 - [X] Try VO<sub>2</sub> from the new dataset
 - [X] Model an optical diode
-- [ ] Solve the problem of modelling meta-materials (z1 & z2) with complex surface structure.
-Otherwise, find a new design
-- [ ] Write the conference paper
+- [ ] Create an Air refractive index for 400 to 7000 nm
-- [ ] Compare the different between Au and Ag
+- [ ] Compare the difference between Au and Ag

 This repository isn an independence project.
 Not in collaboration with Prof. Andrew Sarangan.